After the Ball (1932 film)

 After the Ball is a 1932 British-American comedy film directed by Milton Rosmer and starring Esther Ralston, Basil Rathbone and Marie Burke.

 It was filmed at Lime Grove Studios in West London.
 The film's sets were designed by Alfred Junge.

-Premise
+Plot

-Jack Harrowby (Basil Rathbone) believes he is drawing a diplomat's wife into an affair.
+Jack Harrowby believes he is drawing a diplomat's wife into an affair.
 Unbeknownst to him, he is actually seducing the maid.